 - Facts relevant to your story, including injury and passenger information

-Possible Errors in an Accident Report may affect Your Case
+Possible Errors in an Accident Report May Affect Your Case

-You can Request an Addendum
+You Can Request an Addendum

 For example, if you mentioned being injured or in pain to the police officer and it was not listed in the report, you may want to request an addendum to create a paper trail to verify your claims later in court.

-Ultimately, what you may see as an error on the accident report is more often simply the result of an adversarial party supplying converse information to the police.
+Ultimately, what you may see as an error on the accident report is more often the result of an adversarial party supplying converse information to the police.
 This is a primary arena where attorneys help clients with personal injury claims.
 Establishing your credibility over disagreeing parties from the standpoint of an arbiter, judge, or jury is essential to a lawyer’s duties to their client.

 Read Your Accident Report and Check All Facts

 Accident reports typically use a lot of abbreviations or short-hand language to save first responders’ time in potentially urgent situations.
 This urgency may also lead to handwriting illegibility once you see your accident report.

 Highlight any quantitative information on the report and keep in mind that “PDO” stands for “Property Damage Only,” implying that no injuries were sustained in the crash.
 It can complicate any claim for personal injury damages from the collision if the accident report indicates that there were no injuries.